This article was updated on 10-28-2019

-Extensive research summarized in books like Harvard Professor Dr. John Ratey’s “Spark” have outlined the benefits of exercise, particularly cardiovascular, for not just physical health and wellness, but cognitive function as well.
+Extensive research summarized in books like Harvard Professor Dr. John Ratey’s “Spark” has outlined the benefits of exercise, particularly cardiovascular, for not just physical health and wellness, but cognitive function as well.
+SMARTfit Multisensory Fitness connects the brain and body.

-All exercise brings more blood flow to the brain, increases production of key hormones, and to some extent encourages the development of new neural networks, but most of the equipment and programming you see in health clubs, your local Y or JCC, or school PE program have not been designed to specifically and actively engage the senses and the brain.
-In fact in many cases, they have been designed to do exactly the opposite – disengage the brain by watching TV or offering some other distraction.
+All exercise is great for you.
+It brings more blood flow to the brain, increases the production of key hormones, and to some extent encourages the development of new neural networks.
+Unfortunately, most of the equipment and programming you see in health clubs, local YMCAs, or school PE programs have not been designed to specifically and actively engage all the senses and the brain.
+In fact, in many cases, they have been designed to do exactly the opposite – disengage the brain by watching TV or offering some other distraction.
+Have you ever noticed all the televisions in from of treadmills at the gyms?

-While that might make time go by faster, most people find it boring.
+While having a TV in front of your treadmill might make time go by faster, most people find it boring.
 They do it because they have to.
-Today, people of all ages and abilities are looking for more – they want fun, engaging exercise that challenges them both physically and mentally.
+Today, people of all ages and abilities are looking for more – they want a fun, engaging exercise that challenges them both physically and mentally.
+They want social interaction.

 Enter the new world of interactive multisensory fitness.
-New technology is leading to fitness equipment and programs specifically designed to engage the brain.
+New technology is leading to fitness equipment and programs specifically designed to engage the brain, also known as dual tasking.
 The interactive experience also makes fitness more fun, with instant feedback, results tracking and even online competitions.
 This represents a significant change from the drudgery of walking on a treadmill or riding a stationary bike, even if you can search the internet while doing so.

 “Neurons that fire together wire together”, the axiom that neuropsychologist Donald Webb coined over 60 years ago and later confirmed by Nobel Prize winner Eric Kandel, forms the basis for the concept of neuroplasticity, the ability of the brain to re-wire itself.
 To varying degrees, interactive multisensory fitness programs do just that, concurrently triggering and strengthening new brain connections by simultaneously engaging the whole body and multiple senses to improve both mental and physical performance.